nicolasfara/nicolasfara/README.md

 # Nicolas Farabegoli

-Master Student in Computer Science at University of Bologna - Cesena campus.
+PhD student in Computer Science and Engineering at the University of Bologna - Cesena campus.

 ## Contacts